 Baking soda is present in almost every home.
 It is also used to keep the sink clean.
 Not only does it eliminate hard water stains, but other small marks are also eliminated.

 Baking soda can be used with warm water to remove stains.
-Grind the place with a sponge for a while by combining the two, adding them to the sink.
+Grind the place with a sponge for a while by combining the two, and adding them to the sink.
 Clean the place with a dry cloth, then wash it with water.

 ➥ Use Hydrogen Peroxide